YorkCodeDojo/Signals/readme.md

 Attempt to implement the Signals API in a language of your choosing.
 1. The solution should only trigger effects if the data has really changed.
 2. Signals should only be evaluated if needed.
-3. Try to provide a new API for your users.
+3. Try to provide a nice API for your users.

 ## Extension

-So far we have only looked at a signal for a primitive type (integer).
+So far we have only looked at a signals based on a primitive type (integer).
 In the real world we need to cater for arrays/lists of classes.
-For example
+For example:

 ``` csharp